JulianCramb/ENGO-551-Lab-3/README.md

 #### JavaScript Files

 1. **Script.js**
    - This is where the backend of the webapp lies, it contains all the functions and scripting used to link the two APIs and the plug-ins so that they can all work seamlessly.
+This script uses the Spiderfier overlapping plug-in and the leaflet clustering plug-in to make the map more visually appealing.

 #### HTML Files